-The pedal doesn’t change the dry tone too much – I did several blind tests, switching the bypassed EX-7 in/out from a true bypass loop box with a buffered pedal right after it (to take the cable to the amp out of the equation), and it wasn’t immediately apparent when the pedal was in the chain or not.
-There was a slight difference, but not enough to cause any worry.
-I guess it will come down to how much I will use it – if it only gets used a few bars per gig, I might end up using a TB loop box to get it out of the chain when it’s not in use.
-If I find more use for it, so it will be activated a lot more, I might just leave it as is in the chain.
+The pedal doesn’t change the dry tone too much – I did several blind tests, switching the EX-7 in/out from a true bypass loop box with a buffered pedal right after it (to take the cable to the amp out of the equation), and it wasn’t immediately apparent when the pedal was in the chain or not.
+There was maybe a slight difference, but not enough to cause any worry.
+I guess it will come down to how much you use it – if it only gets used a few bars per gig, a TB loop box might be in order to get it out of the chain when it’s not in use.
+If you find more use for it, so it will be activated a lot more, it can just be left as is in the chain.

 Dunlop JH-1 wah (modified)

 This is a relatively new wah, sporting the rev. G Crybaby circuit board (the JH-1 uses the same circuit board as the regular GCB-95).
 Or, that’s what it was before I started modding it… I started with the regular Stinkfoot wah mod, and replaced the stock inductor with a red Fasel (the Dunlop one, which comes in most new GCB-95 pedals).
 The transistors were then replaced with BC109B’s – I happened to have some lying around, and while they do make the pedal sound a little sweeter, it’s not enough of a difference to make me start hunting for NOS transistors.
 The pedal also has a Fulltone wah pot – the stock pot was on the way out, and I once again happened to have the part in a drawer – and a status LED.